brian-payne2/apache-demo/README.md

 We will start with deploying the EC2 instance to AWS

 1. From the command line, navigate to "terraform" folder contained in this repo
-2. Update the variable names in terraform.tfvars to suit your needs:
+2. Update the values in the provider.tf to point to the state file locations in S3 and DynamoDB.
-   - 'publicip', 'key_name', 'vpc_id' and 'subnet_id' will all need to be modified for your account
+3. Create a terraform.tfvars to suit your needs:
-   - The AMI indicated is the managed Amazon Linux 2 AMI
+   - This example was built using the Amazon Linux 2 AMI
-3. Initialize the TF repo
+4. Initialize the TF repo

    ```$ terraform init```

-4. Once the repo initializes successfully, run the TF to deploy the EC2 instance, IAM roles/policies and necessary SGs for connectivity
+5. Once the repo initializes successfully, run the TF to deploy the EC2 instance, IAM roles/policies and necessary SGs for connectivity

    ```$ terraform apply```

-5. Grab the IP address outputted by the TF to get the public IP of your new EC2 instance
+6. Grab the IP address outputted by the TF to get the public IP of your new EC2 instance

-6. Update the host in the Ansible playbook (apache-configure/site.yml) to point to the public IP of your new node
+7. Update the host in the Ansible playbook (apache-configure/site.yml) to point to the public IP of your new node

-7. The final step is to run the Ansible playbook, replacing PUBLICIP with your new instance's public IP:
+8. The final step is to run the Ansible playbook, replacing PUBLICIP with your new instance's public IP.
+Note: this step requires connectivity over port 22 to your EC2 instance.

    ```$ ansible-playbook site.yml --private-key=/path/to/master.pem -i PUBLICIP,```